 Social media sites like Facebook and Twitter offer a wealth of opportunities to businesses that are willing to take advantage of them.
 Yet, they also present a significant danger; if your social media strategy isn’t well-defined and efficient, you can spin your wheels trying to make headway in the social media space.

 Accordingly, there are some specific types of activities that offer very little return on a huge time investment in social media.
-Here are some of the biggest social media time wasters you’re likely to encounter:1.
-Marketing to everyone.
+Here are some of the biggest social media time wasters you’re likely to encounter:

 2. Over-promoting your products.